 California Estate Planning & Probate Lawyers

 If you suspect an older loved one in your life has been the victim of financial misconduct or abuse, it’s important to get in touch with a California estate planning and probate lawyer as soon as possible.
 These are sensitive and complex cases that demand the skill of a compassionate, experienced attorney.
-Call Yee Law Group, PC, PC today at (916) 599-7297 to speak to a knowledgeable estate planning and probate lawyer about the next steps in your case.
+Call Yee Law Group Inc., PC today at (916) 599-7297 to speak to a knowledgeable estate planning and probate lawyer about the next steps in your case.